-Students should continuously monitor their College email and Schoology accounts for instruction from faculty.
+Students should continuously monitor their College email and Brightspace accounts for instruction from faculty.

 Please contact your instructor or the Information Technology (IT) Office for guidance as to how to complete your coursework.
-Information may also be posted on your Schoology or myPEAK accounts.
+Information may also be posted on your Brightspace or myPEAK accounts.

-Faculty office hours can be fulfilled through availability to students via email, Zoom, or Schoology during posted hours.
+Faculty office hours can be fulfilled through availability to students via email, Zoom, or Brightspace during posted hours.

 Online exams will be the only way to make up exams during our closure.
 We will reassess access when the College re-opens.

 There will be no access to labs while the College is closed.
 Please discuss with your instructor alternative means to hold your lab class virtually.

 All Library databases are available remotely.
 Included in those databases is a repository of over 150,000 online ebooks.
 The Library has also implemented an online chat where students can reach a librarian for assistance.
 The Library has a YouTube channel with tutorials regarding citations and using the Library resources.
 All of these resources are available through the Library page; click here to access.

 Yes.
 Advising appointments are still occurring.
 Please confirm with your advisor first.
 They can meet with you in person, by phone, or via Zoom.